-- 1. When playing a DAB radio station, the display normally shows the name of the current station with other related information. - Rotate the Tuning/Select control to access the radio station list and to scroll through the available stations. - Press the Tuning/Select control to select the highlighted station.
-The display may show 'Connecting...' while the radio re-tunes. - Use the Volume buttons to set the sound level as needed.
+- When playing a DAB radio station, the display normally shows the name of the current station with other related information. - Rotate the Tuning/Select control to access the radio station list and to scroll through the available stations. - Press the Tuning/Select control to select the highlighted station.
+The display may show 'Connecting...' while the radio re-tunes. - 4.
+Rotate the Volume control to set the sound level as needed.